benediktwerner/Desperados3Mods/README.md

 Collection of my mods for the game Desperados III.

 You can find me @1vader on the official [Desperados III](https://discord.gg/gDFNGzx) and [Mimimi](https://discord.gg/69ZxNTu) Discord servers for bug reports or ideas for improvements or new mods.
-Or you can just create and issue here.
+Or you can just create an issue here.

 ## Mods Overview